-GLOUCESTER — Chief Eric Smith reports that the Gloucester Fire Department extinguished a one-alarm house fire early this morning.
+GLOUCESTER – Fire Chief Eric Smith reports that the Gloucester Fire Department extinguished a fire at a home on Maplewood Avenue this afternoon.